BREMIC-LTD/Blogdrip-Guest-Posting-Service/readme.txt

 License: GPL v3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This Wordpress plug-in is made to publish and manage your guest posts and text links for multiple websites from 1 dashboard at https://my.blogdrip.com, website owners are able to make multiple accounts for staff or external writers.
+This Wordpress plug-in is made to publish and manage your guest posts and text links for multiple websites from 1 dashboard at https://my.blogdrip.com, website owners are able to make multiple accounts for staff.

 == Description ==
-[Blogdrip-Guest-Posting-Service](https://blogdrip.com) Wordpress plug-in is made to publish and manage your guest posts and text links for multiple websites from 1 dashboard at https://my.blogdrip.com, website owners are able to make multiple accounts for staff or external writers.
+[Blogdrip-Guest-Posting-Service](https://blogdrip.com) Wordpress plug-in is made to publish and manage your guest posts and text links for multiple websites from 1 dashboard at https://my.blogdrip.com, website owners are able to make multiple accounts for staff.

 To get started [sign up](https://blogdrip.com/register/ submit your website at the platform and we provide a key that you need to submit at the plugin settings.